Mental Health - Interprofessional Practice

 The graduate has reliably demonstrated the ability to:

-- collaborate as part of an interprofessional team to deliver evidence-based, timely, and coordinated holistic service;
+- collaborate as part of an interprofessional team to promote evidence-informed, wholistic mental health service provision within scope of practice;

 External Recognition